AriFordsham/GHCWiki/design/local-warning-pragmas.md

 We are suppressing warnings for one particular function

-Or we can suppress warnings for some part of source code:
+Or we can suppress warnings for some part of source code(but this is not preferable):

 ```
 {-# SUPPRESS_WARNINGS #-}foo::IORefIntfoo= unsafePerformIO (newIORef 10)bar::IORefIntbar= unsafePerformIO (newIORef 11)baz::IORefIntbaz= unsafePerformIO (newIORef 12){-# UNSUPPRESS_WARNINGS #-}